 Offer to demo your product

-You should invite your high value leads to a one demo of your product.
+You should invite your high value leads to a one-on-one demo of your product.
 During the demo, ask these folk what they hope to achieve with your product.
 Then, walk though some key workflows that will appeal to their specific use cases.

 Share success stories your leads can relate to